pixielabs/handbook/03-project-delivery/02-general-dos-donts.md

   cases.
 - Do use [squoosh](https://squoosh.app/) to compress images & pick appropriate formats for them.
+- Do set `config.time_zone` in new Rails applications to the right time zone for the client (e.g. 'Europe/London').

 ## Don'ts
 - Don't use Heroku Scheduler; it doesn't guarantee a run and we've had business